skohlmueller/cloud/README.md

 If this is successful, the subscription can be seen in the CloudWatch Log Group.

-Note: the subscription filter above is the method that allows pushing data cross-account; as it can be seen, the destination-arn is pointing to the CloudWatch Logs destination created in the Logging account.
+Note: the subscription filter above is the method that allows pushing data cross-account; as it can be seen, the destination-arn is pointing to the CloudWatch Logs destination created in the log-archive account.

 ## Flow Logs